AlexSantoss/WordEmbedding-Translator/README.md

 <h1>Word Embedding Translator</h1>
 <p>
-    Undergraduate course completion work presented to the Computer Institute of Federal University of Rio de Janeiro as part of the requirements for obtaining the degree of Bachelor in Computer Science.
+    Undergraduate dissertation submitted to the Instituto de Computação, Universidade Federal do Rio de Janeiro as a partial requirement to obtain the title of Bachelor in Computer Science.
 </p>
 <p>
     Notebook using models from different languages to translate words.
 This code use the Procrustes Problem and a subset of words with known translations to find the best translation matrix.